Dance Ability Classes

 Dance Ability Performance Crew

-A NEW class being offered for experienced dancers who love the opportunity to perform!
-These dancers will gather for choreography classes only, once a month, to learn choreography targeted at advocating for dancers of all abilities and enhancing the social movement.
-This is not a recital class, dancers will be called upon to perform at various community events.
+For experienced dancers who love the opportunity to perform!
+These dancers will gather for choreography classes only, to learn choreography targeted at advocating for dancers of all abilities and enhancing the social movement.
+Dancers are expected to be committed team members who proudly represent the broader Dance Ability Movement community.
+Dancers will be called upon to perform at various community events.
 Dancers participating in the Performance Crew must be registered in or volunteering for at least one other Dance Ability class.
 Dancers must be available for community performances set-out at the beginning of the year, and be open for future performance opportunities that may arise.
-Dancers must purchase a Dance Ability T-shirt.
-Attendance at these classes is important!
+Dancers must purchase a Dance Ability Movement T-shirt.
+Consistent attendance at these classes is important!

 A NEW class for dancers ages 7+ with 1:1 volunteer buddies as needed, designed to introduce dancers to a variety of dance styles throughout the summer, to develop an understanding and appreciation for the vast genres of dance out there!
 Dancers will participate in the following styles of dance (2 classes in each style for a total of 8 weeks): Jazz, Ballet, Musical Theatre and Lyrical.
 The class will combine technique, learning short choreography combinations, and freestyle opportunities integrating music related to each genre to develop self-expression and confidence.
 A great class for dancers looking to explore different genres of dance who do not necessarily need the consistency of routine from week to week. *Previous dance experience not required but is an asset to ensure dancers are comfortable with studio environment and flexibility of class structure.*